-The LA County Internal Services Department (ISD) manages a portfolio of energy efficiency programs that support communities, local governments, commercial businesses and residential and multi-family property owners.
-Through annual funding provided by the California Public Utilities Commission, (CPUC) ISD also administers the Southern California Regional Energy Network (SoCalREN) that supports energy efficiency programs.
-Since 2012, ISD has secured approximately \$120 million in aggregate funding from the CPUC on an annual basis and was approved for \$173.5 million in additional funding over the next 8 years in May 2018, based on the progress of the program.
-By the end of 2017, the program served 1,857 single family homes, 7,330 multi-family units, and supported whole building retrofits at public agencies in the region, resulting in over 42.5 million kWh electricity savings, and 80,417 therms of natural gas savings.
+ISD manages a portfolio of energy efficiency programs that support communities, local governments, commercial businesses, and residential and multi-family property owners.
+Through annual funding provided by the California Public Utilities Commission (CPUC), ISD also administers the Southern California Regional Energy Network (SoCalREN), which supports energy efficiency programs.
+ISD has secured approximately \$120 million in aggregate funding from the CPUC on an annual basis since 2012, and in May 2018 was approved for \$173.5 million in additional funding over the next eight years, based on the progress of the program.
+By the end of 2017, the program served 1,857 single-family homes and 7,330 multi-family units and supported whole-building retrofits at public agencies in the region, resulting in more than 42.5 million kWh of electricity savings, and 80,417 therms of natural gas savings.

-In 2021, SoCalREN was able to achieve over 16 million in kWh electricity savings and over 280,000 therms of natural gas savings.
-Based on the success of LA County's management of SoCalREN, the CPUC approved a 14% funding increase over the next 2 years to a total two-year budget of \$49M.
-ISD further successfully worked with the California Department of Food and Agriculture under a Healthy Stores and Refrigeration grant to deploy energy efficient refrigerators at over 80 small markets to increase availability of fresh produce and vegetables in disadvantaged communities and is well positioned for additional grant funding from this program when a new funding is released.
+In 2021, SoCalREN was able to achieve more than 16 million kWh of electricity savings and more than 280,000 therms of natural gas savings.
+Based on the success of the County's management of SoCalREN, the CPUC approved a 14 percent funding increase over the next two years to a total two-year budget of \$49 million.
+ISD further successfully worked with the California Department of Food and Agriculture under a Healthy Stores and Refrigeration grant to deploy energy-efficient refrigerators at more than 80 small markets to increase the availability of fresh produce and vegetables in disadvantaged communities, and is well positioned for additional grant funding from this program when a new funding is released.